This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- To make honey syrup, combine warm water and honey in a glass and stir until honey is fully dissolved.
+- To make honey syrup, combine hot water and honey in a glass and stir until the honey is fully dissolved.
 I usually heat water in a glass measuring cup in the microwave for 20-30 seconds and stir in honey.

 Notes